omarusman/todo-app/README.md

 2. Fire up your favorite web server. eg: `php -S localhost:8000`

 ## Testing
-To this app, see below:
+To test this app, see below:

 1. Do `npm test` or `yarn test`